Franco3098/robofriends/README.md

 # robofriends
-Tutorial for React
+tutorial for React

-To run the project:
+to run the project:

 1. Clone this repo
 2. Run `npm install`